-- 1. When appropriate, and or possible, the student shall attempt a satisfactory reconciliation directly with the MSW faculty member involved. - In situations of unsatisfactory resolution or incidences not directly involving a faculty member, the student may petition the IWU MSW Program Director in writing.
+- 1. When appropriate, and or possible, the student shall attempt a satisfactory reconciliation directly with the MSW faculty member involved. - 2.
+In situations of unsatisfactory resolution or incidences not directly involving a faculty member, the student may petition the IWU MSW Program Director in writing.
 The Director will then hold a conference with the student within ten working days of the request. - 3.
 If a student is not satisfied with the outcome of the above meeting, he or she may submit a written request for a hearing with the Chair of the Behavioral Sciences Department.
-The hearing shall be held no later than ten days after the student's written request for a hearing in keeping with the University grievance process as stated in the Catalog. - 4.
-Direct request for further hearing or petition may be made to the Academic Dean per University Academic Grievance policy in the University Catalog which can be found at: http://indwes.smartcatalogiq.com/en/2016-2017/Catalog/College-of-Arts-and-Sciences/Policies-and-General-Information-College-of-Arts-and-Sciences-and-Pre-licensure-Nursing/Academic-Policies/Petition-Appeals-and-Grievances-Academic
+The hearing shall be held no later than ten days after the student's written request for a hearing in keeping with the University grievance process as stated in the Catalog.

+4. Direct request for further hearing or petition may be made to the Academic Dean per University Academic Grievance policy in the University Catalog which can be found at: Grade Appeal and Academic Policy Grievance.
+Also, see the MSW Student handbook for additional information.